-Ku’ku’kwes News urgently needs your support in order to continue providing news coverage of Indigenous issues in Atlantic Canada.
-We need $1,146 more in monthly pledges/ subscriptions in order to reach our first goal of $1,500.
+Thank you all for helping Ku’ku’kwes News reach its first funding goal of $1,500 USD per month.
+This means we can continue to provide you with at least two news stories per month.
+We’re now working towards our second funding goal.
+We need $1,585 more in monthly pledges/ subscriptions in order to reach our next funding goal of $4,000.
 If you enjoy our news coverage, please consider signing up for a monthly subscription.
 Go to Patreon.com/Kukukwes and become a monthly patron/subscriber.

 A symposium is taking place on the Membertou First Nation in Sydney, N.S. to examine ways for all levels of government to implement the Truth and Reconciliation Commission’s calls to action.
 The three-day event, which […]